-This property is valid for .NET Web Forms applications only when the Print Manager is activated.
+Applies to Window controls Description This property is valid for .NET Web Forms applications only when the Print Manager is activated.
 You activate the Print Manager by calling a supported print method.
 When activated, the Print Manager icon displays on all window forms in your Web Forms applications.
 The Print Manager icon gives users access to a print manager for files on the Web Forms server.

-In MDI applications, manager icons display on the frame window.
+Icon display in MDI Web Forms applications In MDI applications, manager icons display on the frame window.
 To hide the Print Manager icon after it is activated, you must set the HasPrintManager property of both the frame and the active sheet to false.
 By default, the HasPrintManager property is set to true.
 When you activate the Print Manager, all window forms display the Print Manager icon unless you set the HasPrintManager for a particular window to false.

-For information on activating the Print Manager, see "Using the Web Forms Print Manager" on page 63.

-You must surround the HasPrintManager property in a conditional compilation code block for Web Forms applications:
+For information on activating the Print Manager, see "Using the Web Forms Print Manager" on page 65.
+Usage In scripts You must surround the HasPrintManager property in a conditional compilation code block for Web Forms applications: #if defined PBWEBFORM then w_mywindow.HasPrintManager = false #end if

-'''

-#if defined PBWEBFORM then

-w_mywindow.HasPrintManager = false

-#end if

-'''